 Child Development Lab

-As part of the Child Development Lab, this interaction lab promotes research combining behavioral observations with indices of individual and family well-being and development across the lifespan including physical, cognitive, emotional, relational, cultural, and economic well-being.
-The facility has two research rooms, one for families and one designed for infants and children.
+The Child Development Lab promotes research combining behavioral observations with indices of individual and family well-being and development across the lifespan, including physical, cognitive, emotional, relational, cultural, and economic well-being.
+The facility has two research rooms: one for families, and one designed for infants and children.
 Each research room has a one-way mirror and an adjoining observation room.
-For more information or to discuss your project please email cdlresearch@sohe.wisc.edu.
+For more information or to discuss your project, please email cdlresearch@sohe.wisc.edu.

 Hartley Lab

-The Hartley Lab is run through the UW–Madison and the Waisman Center.
-The principle investigator is Dr. Sigan Hartley, Associate Professor of Human Development and Family Studies, and her students study the resources and contexts underlying positive well-being in individuals with developmental disabilities and their family members.
+The Hartley Lab is run through UW–Madison and the Waisman Center.
+Dr. Sigan Hartley and her students study the resources and contexts underlying positive well-being in individuals with developmental disabilities and their family members.
 Their research investigates many aspects of individual well-being and family relationships, such as marital quality, parent-child interactions, healthy aging, mental health conditions, and stress and coping.

 Poehlmann Lab